 Sarah Heidt joined Kenyon's faculty in 2004 and specializes in nineteenth-century British literature and culture, auto/biography and life writing, and women's writing.
+She is currently completing a memoir in essays titled "Reading Life: A Love Story."
 She has published portions of her research into Victorian and contemporary life writings in "Victorian Studies," "Nineteenth-Century Contexts" and "Adaptation."
-In 2007-08, through the Whiting Teaching Fellowship, Heidt held a visiting fellowship at Clare Hall (University of Cambridge), where she is now a life member.
-Having won the junior Trustee Teaching Excellence Award in 2010, Heidt has focused her recent research on holistic and integrative approaches to college-level teaching and learning.
-She spent spring 2013 as the Lenz Residential Fellow in Buddhist Studies and American Culture and Values at Naropa University in Boulder, Colorado, studying contemplative pedagogy and its applications to literary study.
+In 2007-08, Heidt held a visiting fellowship at Clare Hall (University of Cambridge), where she is now a life member.
+She has focused her recent research on holistic and contemplative approaches to college-level teaching and learning, having spent spring 2013 as the Lenz Residential Fellow in Buddhist Studies and American Culture and Values at Naropa University in Boulder, Colorado.

-Particularly fond of George Eliot, Virginia Woolf, Ali Smith, Rebecca Solnit, Toni Morrison, and the OED, Heidt is rarely happier than when immersed in a book, taking or teaching a yoga class, or sitting in silence.
+Particularly fond of George Eliot, Toni Morrison, Virginia Woolf, Ali Smith, Rebecca Solnit and the OED, Heidt is rarely happier than when immersed in a book, taking a yoga class or sitting in silence.

 Areas of Expertise